 Sedgemeer Park Retirement Home as it is known today was originally built by JJW Muller, a magistrate from Oudtshoorn who retired to Sedgefield in 1928.
 In retirement he started a school at Ruigtevlei and taught there for a number of years.

 In the early 50's he sold the house to the Watneys who bought it as an investment, but after her husband's death as a result of a brain tumor, Elaine moved into the house in town known then as Sandgate.

 All her life in Sedgefield, Elaine was an active member of the community and besides her sizable contribution to the building of the public library, and the Sedgefield Community Church, her lasting legacy has been the Retirement Home.

-Fred and Nona Hawkins, Nellie Downes and Margaret Blakeway had been searching for a property to house and care for the elderly in Sedgefield when Elaine in her 80's offered her home to them for a nominal price.
+Fred and Nona Hawkins, Nellie Downes and Margaret Blakeway had been searching for a property to house and care for the elderly in Sedgefield when Elaine, then in her 80's, caught their vision and offered her house to them for a nominal price.

 An Inaugural Meeting of the Sedgemeer Park Welfare Organisation for the Aged was held in the Community Church Hall on 19 September 1984.
 The steering committee was made up of Margaret Allen, Wally Bodmer, Fred Hawkins and Mike Loubser.